3 OEPs Licenses Cancelled, 19 Suspended For Exploiting Emigrants - UrduPoint

 3 OEPs Licenses Cancelled, 19 Suspended For Exploiting Emigrants

-Some 99 percent of licenses of those OEPs were suspended for not responding to the complaints, lodged against them by the victims, while three were cancelled on non-payment of the labourers' dues, the official sources in BEOE told APP on Thursday.
+Some 99 percent of licenses of those OEPs were suspended for not responding to the complaints, lodged against them by the victims, while three were cancelled on non-payment of the labourers' dues, the official sources in BEOE has told APP.

 According to the list shared by the Bureau, three Pakistan-base agencies including Ulfta Enterprises, Faith International operating in Rawalpindi and Al Wasio Interntaional, Lahore were not allowed to run their businesses in the country.